-Writing an excellent essay for college can be an overwhelming task — it needs to be flawless, interesting, engaging, should include credible examples and be devoid of grammatical errors.
+Writing an excellent essay for college can be an overwhelming task — it needs to be flawless, interesting, and engaging, should include credible examples, and be devoid of grammatical errors.

 Original: SourceSounds like a lot of work, doesn’t it?

 Well, it is and the only way to make your efforts count is by revising your essay before submitting it.